 In 1916, all but one of the churches were frame structures; the exception was the Baptist church, which then was located on the corner of Jefferson and Washington streets.
 None of the old churches remain, save for a remnant found in a present-day home on Jefferson street.

 The past century has seen many changes.
 I'll post a copy of the map on the front window of our printing company if you'd like to see a copy.

 Until next week, all the best.

-Joe Herring Jr. is a Kerrville native who went to many movies at the Arcadia Theater.
-This column originally appeared in the Kerrville Daily Times August 29, 2015.
+Joe Herring Jr. is a Kerrville native who is old enough to remember freight trains rumbling into town.
+This column originally appeared in the Kerrville Daily Times September 14, 2015.